mit-pdos/sigmaos/cpython3.11/Doc/library/idle.rst

 delete characters.
 Deletion does not puts text on the clipboard, but IDLE has an undo list.
 Wherever this doc discusses keys, 'C' refers to the :kbd:`Control` key on Windows and Unix and the :kbd:`Command` key on macOS.
-(And all such discussions assume that the keys have not been re-bound to something else.)
+(And all such dicussions assume that the keys have not been re-bound to something else.)

 * Arrow keys move the cursor one character or line.